Submit a Manuscript

 - Do not create multiple columns of text within your final draft.
 If columns are necessary, they will be included in another phase of publication.

 - Should you have any specialized formatting requests, please include them using the following convention centered on the line below the request.
 For example:

 Also when naming photographs for submission, the image should be 300 DPI or greater.
 JPG, PNG, or TIFF file formats are the only acceptable image formats.
 Do not place borders, fades, or any other cute bounding boxes around photos submitted for a manuscript.
 Filenames should not include any spaces and underscores should separate words.
 For example do not use My First Car.JPG as a filename.
 Your filename should be My_First_Car.jpg.

 Parts, Chapters, and Subheadings

 All of your body text should be in 12 point Garamond.
 All divisions of text should include a line above and below the heading.
 Do not use "all caps" for any heading.
 All headings should be centered and use the following font sizes/formatting:

 Subheadings: 12 Point Garamond Bold

 Send your manuscript to email@example.com with “Submission” in the subject line.
-Please include a description of your book that is no longer than 350 words.
-Any work of fiction that is less than 60,000 words will not be considered as a stand alone piece.
+Please include a description of your book that is no longer than 350 words, an author bio (including social media links), and a marketing plan for your book.
+Any work of fiction that is less than 50,000 words will not be considered as a stand alone piece.
 We will consider all submissions and return our decision as quickly as possible.